fallen-icarus/cardano-options/README.md

       }
 ```

+#### OptionConfig Parameter
 The minting policy also uses the `OptionsConfig` parameter to enforce a unique minting policy for every asset-pair.
-This is similar in function to the SwapConfig parameter in Cardano-Swaps.
+This is similar in function to the `SwapConfig` parameter in Cardano-Swaps.

 ```Haskell
 data OptionsConfig = OptionsConfig